SAP-archive/cloud-cap-nodejs-codejam/prerequisites.md

 - Make : <https://www.gnu.org/software/make/>
 - SQLite : <https://sqlite.org/index.html>

-With regards to `SQLite` and `make`: if you are running macOS or Linux it's likely that you'll already have SQLite and the "make" tool installed.
-For Windows users, please use the [Chocolatey](https://chocolatey.org/) package manager to install both, [SQLite](https://chocolatey.org/packages/sqlite) and [make](https://chocolatey.org/packages/make) (see below).
-After installation, please make sure you can successfully start the executables (`sqlite3` and `make`) from the command line.
+If you're running Windows, it's likely that you won't have `SQLite` or `make` installed.
+In this case, we recommend that you use the [Chocolatey](https://chocolatey.org/) package manager to install both ([SQLite](https://chocolatey.org/packages/sqlite) and [make](https://chocolatey.org/packages/make)) - see below.

-With regards to Node: After installation, please check that you can start `node` from the command line, and also successfully install packages with the included `npm` command.
+Once you're done installing, please ensure you can successfully start the executables `sqlite3`, `make`, `cf` and `node` from the command line, and check that you can successfully install packages with the `npm` command that also gets installed with Node.js.

 #### Installing SQLite and make on Windows